Down to our final Veganuary influencer interview!

-Introducing the local vegan community's power couple, Ryza and Cherish!
-They manage Sayang's, a home-based cake business that specialises in fair-trade chocolate cakes.
+Introducing Ryza and Cherish, the couple behind Sayang's, a home-based cake business that specialises in fair-trade chocolate cakes.

 Image credit: Adib

-Cherish: Six years ago, an ex-colleague briefly mentioned to me that she avoids drinking dairy because cows were mistreated for milk production, and as a result, their lifespans decreased by a drastic amount.
-A quick search on the internet gave me the answer and that also led me to uncovering the reality of egg industry, which made me decide to adopt a vegan-friendly lifestyle.
-Prior to that, I was a pescatarian.
+Cherish: Six years ago, an ex-colleague briefly mentioned to me that she avoids drinking dairy because cows were mistreated for milk production.
+A quick search on the internet gave me the answer, and that also led me to uncover the reality of the egg industry, which made me decide to adopt a vegan-friendly lifestyle.

 Ryza: With Sayang's, what we're doing is introducing high quality, eco-friendly and ethical chocolate cakes on the market.
 Our cakes are free of animal products and palm oil.
 Additionally, we use fair trade cocoa, coffee and sugar.
 We also espouse the 'Bring-Your-Own-Bag' movement to encourage our customers to reduce waste.
 What better way to get people to take affirmative action than to buy and share the delicious cake with their loved ones?